Installing GOAD on PROXMOX Part 1: pfSense

 • Description: VLAN10

-Go to Interfaces -> Interface Assignments and add VLAN10 and VLAN20 to the available network ports.
+Go to Interfaces -> Interface Assignments and add VLAN10 and VLAN20 to available network ports.

 • Description: VLAN10